Submitted by Shannon McCallion, RVT & SAVT Financial Officer Typically, at this time of the…

 Submitted by Darlene Ford, RVT, RVTTC Director

-It was a difficult decision deciding on this topic.
+It was a difficult decision to decide on this topic.
 Something I am passionate about of course.
 People, animals, travel, art, the outdoors?
-In the end it was the journey of making the best Italian pizza in Dixon, Saskatchewan.
+In the end, it was the journey of making the best Italian pizza in Dixon, Saskatchewan.

 The pizza in Italy varies substantially from north to south.
 The southern variety has a thin crust with big charred bubbles on the edges.
 Very few toppings.
 It is chewy and has some crunch at the same time.
 It is delightful.
 We came home wanting more.

 After talking about it for years, three years ago we hired a potter and kiln building friend to make us a wood-fired pizza oven in our yard on the farm.
 Our oven has a stone base so an iron frame needed to be welded to support the weight of the rock plus the oven.
 It took just over two weeks to complete the actual building of the oven portion.
 The structure itself is a beautiful addition to the yard even when not being used.